sanua356/kealint-unix-hook/README.md

 `enabled` - Boolean type.
 Determines whether data will be sent to KEALint for verification.

-`scoket-path` -  String type.
+`soсket-path` -  String type.
 Defines the path to the UNIX socket to which the KEA server configurations will be sent when they are changed.

 ## Example configuration
 ```json